Demystifying digestive symptoms, prebiotics and probiotics

 The most common cause of red blood in stools is a bleeding hemorrhoid, but blood in the stool can also be an early warning sign of cancer, so don’t ignore it.
-Red beets can produce red stool (and urine), and Pepto-Bismol can cause very dark stool.
+Red beets can produce red stools (and urine), and Pepto-Bismol can cause very dark stools.

 Everyone has experienced constipation from time to time; it is one of the conditions with which my clients most often present.
 Some of the symptoms include abdominal pain, gas, and bloating, but constipation can also cause fatigue and even permanent damage to the colon.

 Although occasional constipation is nothing to worry about, pain with bowel movements or straining on a regular basis is not normal; a bowel movement should be effortless.